 We conducted our work in accordance with the International Standard on Assurance Engagement 3400 "The Examination of Prospective Financial Information" ("ISAE 3400") issued by the International Auditing and Assurance Standards Board ("IAASB").
 Our work included evaluating the basis on which the historical financial information included in the Projected Financial Information has been prepared and considering whether the Projected Financial Information has been accurately computed based upon the disclosed assumptions and the accounting policies of the Group.
-Whilst the assumptions upon which the Projected Financial Information are based are solely the responsibility of the Directors, we considered whether anything came to our attention to indicate that any of the assumptions adopted by the Directors which, in our opinion, are necessary for a proper understanding of the Projected Financial Information have not been disclosed or if any material assumption made by the Directors appears to us to be unrealistic.
+Whilst the assumptions upon which the Projected Financial Information to indicate that any of the assumptions adopted by the Directors which, in our opinion, are necessary for a proper understanding of the Projected Financial Information have not been disclosed or if any material assumption made by the Directors appears to us to be unrealistic.